 Santo Domingo today is a UNESCO World Heritage Site.
 Its historic plazas and centuries-old buildings remain intact, including the Primeda de America Cathedral with its Gothic architecture, which is relatively rare in the Caribbean.

 Santo Domingo is also home to the oldest cathedral in the New World, the Cathedral of Santa María la Menor.
 It was begun in 1512 by Columbus’ son, was completed in 1540, and has survived everything from natural disasters and attacks on the island.
+There are many other awesome things to do in Santo Domingo that are worth checking out!

 Baseball Is The National Game Of The Dominican Republic